 In practice, an ISMS includes everything from HR processes like conducting background checks, to data encryption and secure development practices, to business continuity planning and vendor risk management.
 It includes anything and everything an organization does to identify and manage information security risks.

 - Establish ISMS scope.
 Not every piece of information will fall under the scope of your ISMS.
-According to clause 4.3, organizations must first define which information assets need to be protected.
+Under Clause 4.3, organizations must first define which information which assets, processes, or systems need to be protected and clearly document the boundaries.

 - Complete a risk assessment.
 Next, you’ll need to identify vulnerabilities for each information asset.
-A risk assessment will help you pinpoint specific threats so you can create a plan to mitigate them.
+A risk assessment will help you pinpoint specific threats, evaluate their likelihood and impact, and prioritize them.

 - Perform regular internal audits.
-Once you’ve built your ISMS you need to monitor its effectiveness with regular internal audits.
+Once you’ve built your ISMS you need to verify that controls are worked as intended with regular internal audits.
 The results of these internal audits help you improve your ISMS and ensure it continues to meet your organization’s needs over time.

 Recommended reading